Nancy Ham, CEO

 Each of the leaders has a spin on fearlessness that I found refreshing.
 Darion said he tells the people he mentors that it is their job to work themselves out of a job which made me laugh.
 Indeed!
 Rob said that one has to manage risk by understanding their assumptions and then manage the hell out of them.
 However, Nancy once again said something that I think they all meant in their own way – She said, you just have to “Fling yourself forward.”
 Now isn’t that the truth?
 One can make a plan as both Darian and Rob clarified but at some point one just has to “fling yourself forward” or jump and see what happens.

 Thank you so much Nancy, Darian and Rob for bringing your best game, for all that you do for the community and for taking time out for this interview!
-I look forward to seeing you again at The Art of Fearlessly Giving Back opening on May 18th at The Arizona Science Center from 6-9 PM.

 From the start of this series I knew eventually there would be a pair of boots with roots simply signifying WebPT commitment to stay true to their humble boot strapped roots.
 Here they are!